gbrillhart/Shell-Sort/README.md

 Shell-Sort is an implementation of the Shell Sorting algorithm written by myself in C. The shell sorting can be done with an array of memory or with a linked list.
 The code reads in a file of size(long) integers, sorts the integers using an array or a linked list according to the runtime arguments, prints the number of comparisons, and stores the sorted list as a binary output file.
 Both methods of sorting follow standard Shell Sorting time complexity, with the worst case O(n^2), best case of O(n*log(n)) and average case complexity of O(n^1.25).
 - - - -
 ### Usage: ###
-To compile, use 'gcc -O3 -std=c99 -Wall -Wshadow -Wvla -pedantic shell_array.c shell_list.c shellsort.c -o shellsort'.
+To compile, use `gcc -O3 -std=c99 -Wall -Wshadow -Wvla -pedantic shell_array.c shell_list.c shellsort.c -o shellsort`

-To sort using an array: './shellsort -a inputfile.b outputfile.b'
+To sort using an array: `./shellsort -a inputfile.b outputfile.b`

-To sort using a linked list: './shellsort -l inputfile.b outputfile.b'
+To sort using a linked list: `./shellsort -l inputfile.b outputfile.b`
 - - - -
 ### Specifications: ###
  - The program reads in at most INTMAX long integers from a binary file and outputs the sorted integers as long integers ina  binary file.